ghamaide/RN-testapp/RN.md

 ## Conclusion

 We now have a fully functional React Native app.
 Of course, it doesn't do much yet but I'm sure you'll be able to build on this.
-To go further in building apps, the next thing to look at is redux.
+To go further in building apps, the next good thing to take a look at is redux.